haleymnatz/nomster/README.md

 View contributed ice cream shops, comments and ratings.

 Create an account to add new places.
-Places that include an address will generate a Google Map view.
+Places that include an address will generate a Google Maps view.

 Use your account to add comments to other users' places or rate them.